RackHD/docs/docs/rackhd/configuration.rst

     * - tftproot
       - Fully-qualified directory from which static TFTP content is served
     * - minLogLevel
-      - A numerical value for filtering the logging from RackHD
+      - A numerical value for filtering the logging from RackHD.
+The log levels for filtering are defined at https://github.com/RackHD/on-core/blob/master/lib/common/constants.js#L31-L37
     * - logColorEnable
       - A boolean value to toggle the colorful log output (defaults to false)
     * - enableLocalHostException